chijiokeonukem/WelcomeScreen-React-Native-App/README.md

 # WelcomeScreenComponent-React-Native

-This is a reusable Welcome Screen Component for React Native
+This is a reusable Welcome Screen Component for React Native.

 # Usage